 The Anker wireless ergonomic optical mouse is a decent option if you're looking for an ergonomic design, although if you're used to more traditional mice, it might take you a bit of time to get used to this type of design.
 Since it's mainly geared towards office workers, gamers should look elsewhere, as they're more than likely going to be disappointed by the sensor performance.
 See our buying recommendations for the best mice and the best wireless mice.

 The Logitech MX Master 3 is a more versatile mouse than the Anker Wireless Vertical Mouse.
-The MX Master 3 has neat features, but it's still a fairly standard mouse.
-While it has a slanted ergo-shape, the MX Master 3 isn't as ergonomic as a true ergonomic, vertical mouse.
-The MX Master will be better suited for multimedia, but if you're simply looking to reduce the strain on your wrist, then the Anker is a better option.
+The Logitech has neat features, but it's still a relatively standard mouse.
+While it has a slanted ergo-shape, the Logitech isn't as ergonomic as an ergonomic, vertical mouse.
+The Logitech will be better suited for multimedia, but if you're looking to reduce the strain on your wrist, the Anker is a better option.

-The Logitech MX Master 2S is a better overall mouse than the Anker Wireless Vertical Mouse, but it doesn't offer an as ergonomic design as the Anker.
-The overall performance of the MX Master 2S is better, but its design doesn't put your wrist in a neutral position like the Anker's vertical design.
+The Logitech MX Master 2S is a better overall mouse than the Anker Wireless Vertical Mouse, but it doesn't offer as ergonomic a design as the Anker.
+The overall performance of the Logitech is better, but its design doesn't put your wrist in a neutral position like the Anker's vertical design.

 The Anker Wireless Vertical Mouse is better than the J-Tech Digital V628X.
-The Anker feels much better built, is much lighter, is more comfortable, and has a much more accurate and consistent sensor.
-On the other hand, the V628X has companion software and a more adjustable CPI range.
-Neither mouse is recommended for small hands.
+The Anker feels much better built, is much lighter, more comfortable, and has a much more consistent sensor.
+On the other hand, the J-Tech has companion software and a more adjustable CPI range.
+Neither mouse is great for small hands.